Child discipline

 Child discipline is the methods used to prevent future unwanted behaviour in children.
 The word discipline is defined as imparting knowledge and skill, in other words, to teach.
 In its most general sense, discipline refers to systematic instruction given to a disciple.
 To discipline means to instruct a person to follow a particular code of conduct.

 Discipline is used by parents to teach their children about expectations, guidelines and principles.
 Child discipline can involve rewards and punishments to teach self-control, increase desirable behaviors and decrease undesirable behaviors.
 While the purpose of child discipline is to develop and entrench desirable social habits in children, the ultimate goal is to foster particular judgement and morals so the child develops and maintains self-discipline throughout the rest of their life.

 Because the values, beliefs, education, customs and cultures of people vary so widely, along with the age and temperament of the child, methods of child discipline also vary widely.
 Child discipline is a topic that draws from a wide range of interested fields, such as parenting, the professional practice of behavior analysis, developmental psychology, social work, and various religious perspectives.
 In recent years, advances in the understanding of attachment parenting have provided a new background of theoretical understanding and advanced clinical and practical understanding of the effectiveness and outcome of parenting methods.

 There has been debate in recent years over the use of corporal punishment for children in general, and increased attention to the concept of "positive parenting" where desirable behavior is encouraged and rewarded.
 The goal of positive discipline is to teach, train and guide children so that they learn, practice self-control and develop the ability to manage their emotions, and make desired choices regarding their personal behavior.

-Cultural differences exist among many forms of child discipline.
+Cultural differences exist among a number of forms of child discipline.
 Shaming is a form of discipline and behavior modification.
 Children raised in different cultures experience discipline and shame in various ways.
 This generally depends on whether the society values individualism or collectivism.